 - Swipe your MHSL ID card at the card reader on the printer/copier to log into Uniflow.

-- Go to the main menu and choose Scan and Send.
+- Go to the main menu and choose Scan.

 List of fax capable machines on campus